cucSdatJ/music-dashboard/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Optional: set up API keys in a .env file
+# SPOTIFY_CLIENT_ID=your_id
+# SPOTIFY_CLIENT_SECRET=your_secret
+# LASTFM_API_KEY=your_key

 # Run the dashboard
-streamlit run app.py
+python -m streamlit run app.py
 ```

-The dashboard will open automatically at `http://localhost:8501`.
+The dashboard runs fully without API keys — simply select "Local Dataset" in the sidebar.

 ---

-## 📈 Analysis Functions (`src/queries.py`)

-Each of the 9 analysis functions is documented with its analytical intent.
-Here is a summary of what each one answers.

-`feature_comparison_by_group` answers: do viral songs have measurably different audio profiles than unpopular ones? `valence_vs_popularity` answers: do happy songs outperform sad songs on streaming? `duration_vs_popularity` answers: is there an optimal song length for popularity? `correlation_with_popularity` answers: which single feature has the strongest linear relationship with popularity? `loudness_vs_popularity` answers: does the loudness war hypothesis hold in this dataset? `liveness_vs_popularity` answers: do listeners prefer studio recordings over live ones? `mode_vs_popularity` answers: does major vs minor key affect popularity? `emotional_quadrant_analysis` answers: which of the four emotional archetypes (based on Russell's model) performs best? `song_profile_analysis` answers: do songs with a clear, strong sonic identity outperform mixed-profile tracks?

----

 ## 💡 What I Learned

-This project taught me that the hardest part of data analysis is not writing code — it is asking the right questions before writing any code at all.
-The most interesting findings (the sad music paradox, the emotional quadrant rankings) came from questions I designed deliberately, not from running generic statistics on every column.
+The hardest part of data analysis is not writing code — it is asking the right questions before opening the dataset.
+The most interesting findings came from questions designed deliberately, not from running generic statistics on every column.

-I also learned the difference between a number and an insight.
-A correlation of 0.051 between danceability and popularity is a number.
-The insight is that no single feature predicts viral success, which means trying to engineer a hit song by optimizing one variable at a time is fundamentally the wrong strategy.
+Building the live data pipeline taught an equally important engineering lesson: external APIs fail, and good systems handle failure gracefully.
+The cascading fallback pattern means the dashboard always serves the user, regardless of what any third-party service is doing.
+This is production-ready thinking, not just portfolio thinking.

 ---

 ## 🔮 Future Improvements

-Given more time and data, there are three directions I would explore.
-First, integrating live data from the Spotify API to replace the static CSV with a real-time pipeline that updates daily.
-Second, building a simple ML model (Random Forest or XGBoost) to predict popularity from audio features, which would let me quantify feature importance more rigorously than Pearson correlation allows.
-Third, adding artist and genre dimensions — the current dataset lacks those columns, which limits the depth of segmentation possible.
+**Data enrichment.** Adding artist and genre columns would enable segmented analysis — the formula for a viral hip-hop track likely differs significantly from pop, and the current aggregate view masks those differences.

+**Time-series tracking.** The most valuable capability live data could provide is not a today's chart snapshot, but a historical record of popularity over time.
+A scheduled ETL job (GitHub Actions + PostgreSQL) that pulls and stores daily chart data would enable questions no static CSV can answer: "how long do songs stay in the top 50?", "which songs rise fastest?"

+**Resolve Spotify API restrictions.** Implementing Authorization Code Flow with PKCE would restore access to editorial playlist data and enable per-user personalization features currently blocked by the Development Mode restrictions.

+**Predictive modeling.** A Random Forest or XGBoost model would provide feature importance scores capturing non-linear relationships that Pearson correlation misses.
+Given the weak correlations already found, the expected prediction accuracy is intentionally modest — the feature importance output is the valuable artifact, not the predictions.

+**Artist fame as a control variable.** Artist popularity is likely a major confounding variable — a mediocre song by a famous artist will outscore a great song by an unknown one.
+Controlling for this would significantly improve the analytical rigor of every finding in the current dashboard.

 ---